 Whether Stoner appropriately applied the science of probability is subject to question.
 The probability that he calculated for these particular eight prophecies seems to be overstated.
 For example, of the eight previously-noted prophecies that he considered, two (#3 and #7) could be fulfilled by almost any man familiar with the applicable prophecies, if he chose to do so.

 In this regard, McDowell, on page 319 of another of his books, Evidence That Demands A Verdict, states,

 Some will say that the estimates given in some of these prophecies are too large and should be reduced.
 Others may say that some of the prophecies are related and should have smaller estimates.
 That may be true, so I would suggest that such a person go back over the prophecies and make his own estimates.
 They will be found to be still large enough to be conclusive.

-Therefore, the apparent lack of credibility of Stoner’s calculations should not be a major stumbling block, since Jesus Christ fulfilled numerous other prophecies also.
-Furthermore, as previously indicated, the vast majority of the fulfillments of prophecy were beyond Christ’s control.
+Therefore, the apparent lack of credibility of Stoner’s calculations should not be a major stumbling block, since Jesus Christ fulfilled numerous other prophecies in addition to those that Stoner used in his probability calculation.
+And, as previously indicated, many, if not most, of Jesus’ fulfillments of Old Testament prophecies regarding the coming Messiah were beyond His control.

 Old Testament prophesies indicate beyond a reasonable doubt that Jesus Christ is indeed the Messiah, or Savior, promised by God who would provide eternal salvation for everyone who trusts in Him for eternal salvation.
 [To learn more about the uniqueness of Jesus Christ, click on “Was Jesus Christ More than a Prophet?” and to learn how to be assured of eternal salvation, click on “What Must a Person Do to Be Assured of Eternal Salvation?”]